KonstantinosDroulias/Object-Oriented-Programming-Java-New-York-College/src/LogBook.md

 # FINAL ASSIGMENTS

 ## 1. Storage Tracking App
 Unfortunately I didn't know about mvc at the time and now I am too deep to try and rearrange it.
+Completing this assigment took a lot of time (4 - 5 days across 3hours + sessions).
+I know it's not perfect it could have better error handling and also protecting more of the empty inputs, but I think I already gave a lot to this project.

 ### MySQL code if you want to replicate results
 "